weilin1205/PrivNurseAI/README.md

 #### **Step 2: Advanced Data Augmentation**
 This is the core of our innovation.
 We create high-quality synthetic training data that teaches the model *how* to think, not just *what* to write.
-*   **Medical Structured Chain-of-Thought (MedSCoT) for Task A:** Summarizing consultation notes is the most challenging task, requiring the model to identify the single most urgent reason for the consult amidst extensive patient history.
-We use **Claude-Sonnet-4** as a "teacher model" to generate step-by-step reasoning paths.
-For example:
+*   **Medical Structured Chain-of-Thought (MedSCoT) for Task A:** Consultation note summarization is a high-complexity task that demands accurate identification of the *primary* consult reason amid extensive and often noisy patient history.
+Our approach leverages **Claude-Sonnet-4** as a “teacher model” to produce explicit, medically grounded reasoning chains.

-    > `<thinking>Analysis: Although the patient was admitted for post-operative management of a bone fracture, the main reason for the endocrinology consultation was the acute hyperglycemia control.
-I must prioritize this in the summary.</thinking>`
+    **Example:**
+    > `<thinking>Task: Determine the primary reason for the Rehabilitation Medicine consult and formulate a concise summary.
+Although the patient was admitted for fever and bronchopneumonia, these conditions are less relevant to the consult.
+The key driver is swelling and pain on the left side of the neck, likely linked to a gymnastics-related sports injury.
+This musculoskeletal issue falls within Rehabilitation Medicine's scope and should be prioritized in the summary.</thinking>`

-    This explicit reasoning chain, included in the training data, dramatically improves the model's ability to filter clinical noise and enhances its explainability.
+    Integrating this structured reasoning into the training data enables the model to systematically filter irrelevant clinical details, maintain diagnostic focus, and deliver higher explainability in clinical NLP applications.

-*   **Medical Data Distillation for Task B:** For discharge summaries, which require adherence to a specific structure, we use **MedGemma-27B-IT** as a teacher model.
-We prompt it to distill full patient histories into summaries covering five key areas: (1) Primary Diagnosis, (2) Lab/Exam Results, (3) Medications, (4) Consultations, and (5) Follow-up Plan.
-This structured distillation creates a robust dataset for fine-tuning.
+*   **Medical Data Distillation for Task B:** For discharge summaries, which require strict adherence to predefined medical documentation structure, we employ **MedGemma-27B-IT** as a teacher model.
+It is instructed to condense full patient records into summaries covering five essential elements: (1) Primary Diagnosis, (2) Lab/Exam Results, (3) Medications, (4) Consultations, and (5) Follow-up Plan.
+This structured distillation process produces high-fidelity datasets optimized for fine-tuning models in real-world clinical environments.

 #### **Step 3: Parameter-Efficient Fine-Tuning (PEFT)**
 We load the **Gemma-3n-E4B** base model and our augmented training dataset.
 The fine-tuning process is powered by cutting-edge tools for maximum efficiency: